Concealed Weapon Licenses

 2. State issued Photo ID that includes full name and date of birth

-3. Legal name change documentation if applicable i.e. marriage certificate, court records, etc.
+3. Legal name change documentation if applicable i.e. marriage certificate, court records, etc. Our office can process the name change, however, we cannot print the renewal.
+FDACS will mail the license to you.

 If for some reason you fail to renew your Concealed Weapon License by its expiration date, keep in mind that it can be renewed up to six (6) months beyond the expiration date, in accordance with section 790.06(11)(a), Florida Statutes.
 However, there is a late fee of $15 for renewing after the expiration date.
 A Concealed Weapon License that has been expired for longer than six months cannot be renewed.
 If you fail to renew within that six-month period after expiration, you will have to apply for a new license.
 You cannot carry a concealed weapon or firearm after your license has expired.